groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dgn-to-gif.md

         - icon: "far fa-file-DGN"
           title: " About DGN File Format"
           content: |
-            DGN, Design, files are drawings created by and supported by CAD applications such as MicroStation and Intergraph Interactive Graphics Design System.
+            DGN files are drawings created by and supported by CAD applications such as MicroStation and Intergraph Interactive Graphics Design System.
 It is used for creating and saving designs for construction projects such as highways, bridges, and buildings.
-The format is similar to Autodesk's DWG file format and is considered its competitor.
-DNG files can either be saved as Intergraph Standard File Format or V8 DGN.
-DGN can be converted to several other formats such as DWG, BMP, JPEG, PDF, GIF and others.
-It can be opened with Autodesk AutoCAD, Bentley View and Bentley Systems MicroStation in addition to other software applications such as Corel PaintShop Photo Pro and IMSI TurboCAD Deluxe versions.
+The format is similar to Autodesk’s DWG file format and is considered its competitor.

           link: "https://docs.fileformat.com/cad/dgn/"

     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"